bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 # 3. What is closure?

 Javascript is like a russian nesting doll, or an onion, or a series of boxes enclosing each other.
 Every time you make a new scope (signified by use of brackets) you move one level 'in' the nesting.
 Closure refers to the current scope you are in.
 A closure has access to all the variables outside of itself, but cannot go further in to get a value (although something further in can purposely return something up to a higher closure, such as in recursion... but to that lower function, the closure we are in is "higher").

+A closure refers to any function inside another function which has access to the variables of the function it is inside, as well as global variables or variables inside additional enclosing functions.

 # 4. Describe the four rules of the 'this' keyword.